EyalAr/lwip/CONTRIBUTING.md

 ## Contribute code

 Code contributions are happily welcomed.
-In order to make the process managable and pleasant, please try not to blindly open PRs without discussing it first.
+In order to make the process managable and pleasant, please do not blindly open PRs without discussing it first.

 A PR should address an already opened issue.
 If your PR fixes a bug, there should already be an issue reporting this bug.
 If your PR implements a new